universalanalogue/fulmination/README.md

 >Disclaimer of engine inefficiencies

 This game uses the 1.0 version of the engine.
+Bugs and general story things I am willing to work on or fix as needed.
 It will not recive Feature updates such as streamlined inventory module, or updated overlays module.
 The game received 6 months more of feature updates to get it to what I would consider to be a stable professional state.
 I could honestly go back and give it every new feature it would never take advantage of as I consider it a finished product.
-I will continue to support bugs, however as far as active development goes, the main focus is the SDK for the engine so others can make adventure games in it, as well as in the next adventure game I am currently working on.
+I will continue to support engine bugs, however as far as active development goes, the main focus is the SDK for the engine so others can make adventure games in it, as well as in the next adventure game I am currently working on.
 I know there is alot of room for improvement, and alot of it already has.
 After I finish with the inventory streamlines I have planned, I will release the SDK.

-TL;DR: I will fix whats there, however I will not be adding to it.
+TL;DR: I will fix whats there, however I will not be modifing the engine any further.
+I will howver fix bugs and story issues as needed.
 The game has been done for 7 months, and I've just been trying to get up the nerve to post it.I want to move on to better things, and better things are in production.